VARICOSE VEINS - WHAT ARE THEY?

 Varicose Vein & Spider Vein Treatment

 In the Unites States, more than 50% of the adult population suffers from some type of vein disorder.
 The most common types are varicose and spider veins.
 Treatment methods vary based on the type of vein and the presence of venus reflux disease (incompetent or leaking valves).
 Diagnosis is based upon an ultrasound scan and visual inspection,both of which we do right in our office.
 Venus reflux disease can also lead to symptoms of pain, swelling, aching in the legs and skin disorders.
 If left untreated, legs with varicose veins develop pain, swelling, aching and could cause blood clots that could travel in the vein to the heart and lungs (pulmanary embolism.)
+It is important to know that veinous disease is, in most cases, congenital; so go check out you family tree to see if you have a family history of veinous disease so you can stay on top of treatment!

 The advantages of our in-office Dornier® endovenous laser vein treatment are: